ST MARYS PRIMARY SCHOOL

 Snack

 We provide a daily snack for the children.
 Children receive free fruit and vegetables through the Government's Free Fruit and Vegetables Scheme (SFVS) which aims to help children achieve their 5 A Day.
-The children in Fledglings like to try by adventurous foods and we often have other healthy options, not provided by the scheme, available for children to try, such as peppers, melon, pineapple, raspberries, blueberries and pomegranates.
-In addition to this we also provide fresh drinking water and milk.
+The children in Fledglings like to try by adventurous foods and we often have other healthy options, not provided by the scheme, available for children to try, such as strawberries, melon, raspberries, mango, pineapple and blueberries.
+We also provide fresh drinking water and milk.

 Snack is a social time and an adult sits with children during this time, modelling and promoting language.
 Children are encouraged to be independent at snack time, pouring their own drink, tidying their own fruit waste and developing table manners.